rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/macros.rst

    :scope: module
    :tags: reduce-human-error

-   Each name inside of the definition of a macro shall use a global path, which absolutely refers to an entity.
+   Each name inside of the definition of a macro shall either use a global path or path prefixed with $crate.

    .. rationale::
       :id: rat_VRNXaxmW1l2s
       :status: draft

       Using a path that refers to an entity relatively inside of a macro subjects it to path resolution results which may change depending on where the macro is used.
+The intended path to refer to an entity can be shadowed when using a macro leading to unexpected behaviors.
 This could lead to developer confusion about why a macro behaves differently in diffenent locations, or confusion about where entity in a macro will resolve to.